topseed/topseed-helloworld/README.md

 When you edit /web-app/helloworld-webroot/home/story1.md and save, Prepros will convert the markdown file into html.
 Refresh the browser and see the change you made.

+Check <https://github.com/puppetmaster3/smoothState.js>, a fork of SmoothState.js, one of our favorite libs.
-Explore <https://zeit.co>, our preferred way to deploy to the web.
+Explore <https://zeit.co>, one way to deploy to the web.
 You deploy the web-app folder after deleting the node_modules folder.

+Some other buzwords that resonated with us:
+- Serverless
+- SEO/view as bot
+- Sustinable / maintainable
+- Rapid prototyping
+- Agile
+- Digital Craftmanship

 For more: <http://github.com/topseed/topseed-demos>